-Prior Degrees Applicants must have a master's degree from an accredited institution or the equivalent from a foreign institution.
+- Prior Degrees Applicants must have a master's degree from an accredited institution or the equivalent from a foreign institution.
 Students who enter with a master's degree or the equivalent from an institution other than UIC or from another discipline may be granted limited standing until they pass a qualifying examination during the second term after admission as graduate students.
-Upon the recommendation of the examination committee, the examination may be retaken only once, and before the end of the third term.

-Grade Point Average At least 3.00/4.00 for the final 60 semester (90 quarter) hours of undergraduate study and for all graduate work.

-Minimum TOEFL Score 550 (paper-based); 213 (computer-based); 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (new Internet-based TOEFL).

-Personal Statement Required; 300 words, in the language of the applicant's intended area.
+Upon the recommendation of the examination committee, the examination may be retaken only once, and before the end of the third term. - Grade Point Average At least 3.00/4.00 for the final 60 semester (90 quarter) hours of undergraduate study and for all graduate work. - Tests Required GRE General. - Minimum TOEFL Score 550 (paper-based); 213 (computer-based); 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (new Internet-based TOEFL). - Letters of Recommendation Three required. - Personal Statement Required; 300 words, in the language of the applicant's intended area.
 The statement should summarize the applicant's scholastic experience and career objectives.